 5. CUSTOMER’S OBLIGATIONS

 5.1 Customer shall comply with Applicable Law.
-Customer shall inform Accredible immediately if Processing by Accredible might lead to a violation of Applicable Law.6
+Customer shall promptly inform Accredible if Processing by Accredible in accordance with Customer’s Instructions is likely to result in a violation of Applicable Law.

-5.2 In the case claims based on Art.82 of the EU or UK GDPR are raised against Accredible, Customer shall reasonably support Accredible with its defense to the extent the claim arises in connection with the Processing of Personal Data by Accredible in connection with performing the Services to Customer or Affiliate.
+5.2 In the event that claims based on Article 82 of the EU or UK GDPR are raised against Accredible, Customer shall reasonably support Accredible in its defense to the extent such claims arise in connection with the Processing of Personal Data by Accredible in the performance of the Services for Customer or an Affiliate.

-5.3 Customer shall name a person responsible for dealing with questions relating to Applicable Law and data security in the context of performing this Accredible DPA.
+5.3 Customer shall designate a person responsible for addressing questions relating to Applicable Law and data security in the context of the performance of this Accredible DPA.

 6. SUBPROCESSING

-6.1 Customer acknowledges and agrees that Accredible may engage third parties to perform the agreed Processing activities under this Accredible DPA (“Subprocessors”) subject to the requirements pursuant to this Sec.6 and applicable provisions of GDPR.
+6.1 Customer acknowledges and agrees that Accredible may engage third parties to perform the agreed Processing activities under this Accredible DPA (“Subprocessors”), subject to the requirements of this Section 6 and Applicable Law, including Article 28 GDPR.

-6.2 Any Subprocessor with access to Personal Data covered by the GDPR shall be obliged before initiating the Processing, to commit itself in writing to comply with the same data protection obligations as those required by the GDPR unless explicitly agreed otherwise.
-Where the Subprocessor fails to fulfil its data protection obligations, Accredible shall remain fully liable to Customer for the performance of the Subprocessor’s obligations.
+6.2 Where Accredible engages a Subprocessor that has access to Personal Data subject to the GDPR, Accredible shall ensure that such Subprocessor is obligated by a written agreement to comply with the same data protection obligations as set forth in this Accredible DPA and as required under Article 28(4) GDPR, unless explicitly agreed otherwise.
+Where any Subprocessor fails to fulfil its data protection obligations, Accredible shall remain fully liable to Customer for the performance of the Subprocessor’s obligations.

-6.3 Customer hereby grants general written authorization to Accredible to appoint Subprocessors to perform specific Processing activities on its behalf.
-A list of Sub-processors currently engaged by Accredible in connection with the Services, can be accessed in the Subprocessors webpage - https://www.accredible.com/legal/subprocessors (as may be updated by Accredible from time to time in accordance with this DPA).
+6.3 Customer hereby grants general written authorization to Accredible to appoint Subprocessors to perform specific Processing activities on Customer’s behalf.
+A list of Sub-processors currently engaged by Accredible in connection with the Services, can be accessed in the Subprocessors webpage - https://www.accredible.com/legal/subprocessors (as may be updated by Accredible from time to time in accordance with this Accredible DPA).
 Accredible will inform Customer of any intended changes concerning the addition or replacement of its Subprocessors with access to Personal Data covered by the GDPR.
-Customer will have an opportunity to object to such changes on reasonably justifiable grounds related to the inability of such Subprocessors to protect Customer Personal Data in accordance with the relevant obligations of this DPA or the applicable data protection regulation, within ten (10) calendar days after being notified.
+Customer will have an opportunity to object to such changes on reasonably justifiable grounds related to the inability of such Subprocessors to protect Customer Personal Data in accordance with the relevant obligations of this Accredible DPA or the applicable data protection regulation, within twenty (20) calendar days after being notified without prejudice to any mandatory notice or objection period set forth in the Standard Contractual Clauses.
 In the case Customer objects to the subprocessing, the Parties will work together in good faith to resolve the grounds for the objection.
 If Customer does not object to the engagement within the objection period, consent regarding the engagement shall be assumed.
-Upon Customer’s request, Accredible will provide all information necessary to demonstrate that the Subprocessor will meet all requirements pursuant to Sec.
-6.2.
+Upon Customer’s request, Accredible will provide all information necessary to demonstrate that the Subprocessor will meet all requirements pursuant to Section 6.2.

-6.4 Upon Customer’s request, Accredible shall provide Customer with information on relevant data protection obligations of Subprocessor, which may include, but is not limited to, providing a summary of the relevant contractual documents subject to Accredible’s confidentiality obligations to its Subprocessors.
+6.4 Upon Customer’s request, Accredible shall provide Customer with information regarding the data protection obligations imposed on its Subprocessors, which may include summaries of relevant contractual provisions, subject to Accredible’s confidentiality obligations to such Subprocessors.

 7. LIABILITY